So salespeople can close faster with prospective customers by providing a SOC 2 Type II report

 - https://weaver.com/blog/coso-frameworks-17-principles-effective-internal-control

-The 2013 version of the framework from COSO (Committee of Sponsoring Organizations of the Treadway Commission) at coso.org has a PDF consists of 17 principles organized in 5 categories (summarized below).
+The 2017 TSC standards for SOC 2 reports integrate the 2013 framework from COSO (Committee of Sponsoring Organizations of the Treadway Commission) at coso.org, which consists of PDF: 17 principles organized in these 5 categories:

 - Operations - Policies and Procedures